 Gradually (to improve comfort & with the invention of the bogie) coaches got longer & some doubled in size to reach 60-62 foot long.
 The issue with this is (and always was) the overhang of the coaches on curves which governs how tight platforms & other infrastructure can be.
 For many years British Rail standardised on coaches that were 57 ft 0 in (17.37 m) or 63 ft 6 in (19.35 m).
 Eventually the Intercity fleet standardised on 23m long vehicles whilst commuter and local services used 20m long vehicles as the maximum that could fit many tight platforms.

 Why does this matter to double deck trains?
-Simple – because of the amount of room taken up by stairwells.
+Simple – because of the amount of room taken up by stairwells and all the ancillary equipment that used to be slung beneath the underframe between the bogies (where the lower deck is on DD coaches) but now has to be fitted inside the bodyshell.
 Here’s a few examples.

 There’s no benefit on capacity of a double-deck 20m vehicle as the stairwells at either end take up so much room it cancels out the seats provided on the upper deck.
 A 23m vehicle will give you around 12-13% extra capacity.
 It’s only when you get into longer vehicle lengths that DD coaches make sense.
 But here’s the rub – those longer coaches won’t fit on much of the network.
 Not only that, but they would even be restricted on some lines they could because of the curvature on certain station platforms or tight curves where they’d foul adjacent lines.
 For example.
-SouthWest trains use 23m long Class 444s – but these are banned from platforms 1-4 at Waterloo, thus reducing the flexibility of the railway.
+SouthWest trains use 23m long Class 444s – but these were banned from platforms 1-4 at Waterloo (thus reducing the flexibility of the railway).
+Those platforms were recently rebuilt and lengthened at great expense and disruption.

 Oh, and don’t even ask how much headroom you might have on the top deck.
 Even in Europe this can be quite tight.
 With the UK’s restricted loading gauge you’d be lucky to be able to stand upright if you were above 5’6″- hardly good when the average height is 5’9″ & will only increase over the next few decades!